unalignedcoder/auto-theme/README.md

 ![image](https://github.com/user-attachments/assets/f2dcbd94-beee-477d-8f5c-5868c3780dc0)

 5) When triggered, the task will then run the script `AutoTheme.ps1`.
-The script itself will then schedule the next temporary task to run at the next required theme change time, whether set by the user or identified through user location.
+The script itself will schedule the next temporary task ("Sunrise Theme" or "Sunset theme") to run at the next required theme change time, whether set by the user or identified through user location.

 ## Usage
 This script is designed to run from Task Scheduler, and after the initial setup doesn't need interaction from the user.

-When run from terminal, however, using `.\AutoTheme.ps1`, the script will simply 'toggle' the theme (switching from one to the other) and then exit.
-This can be useful for testing purposes, but also for the odd times when we need to manually switch the theme regardless of our hours settings.
+When run from terminal, however, using `.\AutoTheme.ps1`, the script will simply 'toggle' the theme (switching from one `.theme` file to the other) and then exit.
+This can be useful for testing purposes, but also for the odd times when we need to manually switch the theme regardless of task settings.

-You can create a shortcut to the script and place it on your desktop or taskbar for quick access.
+For conveniencem you can create a shortcut to the script and place it on your desktop or taskbar for quick access.
 In this case, the shortcut should be to `powershell.exe` followed by the path to the script `"C:\path\to\AutoTheme.ps1"`, indicating the same path in the `Start in` field:

 ![image](https://github.com/user-attachments/assets/954d4a76-3001-4bd8-9e7d-460c1db3888a)